Juwon-Ogunseye/ChainCoop-TaskTracker/Chain-Coop Team Tasks/DEV TEAM TASKS.md

   - Address discrepancies between the funds interface created by the UI team and the current implementation.

 ## UI/UX Team Design Feedback
 - We looked into the design on Figma and then checked the design you created.
 It seems there is a small discrepancy.
-See [UI Team Task: Discrepancy between UI/UX Design and Frontend Work](#ui-team-task-discrepancy-between-uiux-design-and-frontend-work).
+See [Discrepancy between UI/UX Design and Frontend Work](./UI%20TEAM%20TASK.md#discrepancy-between-uiux-design-and-frontend-work)

 ## UI Team Task: Project Status Drop-Down
 Details about the discussion and implementation of the project status drop-down.